Symptoms and Long-term Effects

 - Of the 795,000 Americans who suffer from a stroke each year, up to 1 out of every 4 will have a recurrent stroke within 5 years.

-- Up to 1 in 6 patients who have a TIA (transient ischemic attack or "mini-stroke") will have a stroke within 90 days
+- Up to 1 out of every 4 people who have a stroke will have a recurrent stroke within 5 years.

 Remember—having a stroke or TIA is an emergency.
 If you experience any of these symptoms, call 9-1-1 or a medical emergency number immediately.

 Find out how many patients in a clinical study remained stroke-free over 2 years.learn more